chunglim/foolmath/README.md

 then `1 + 2 + 2 + 1 + 1 + 7 + 4 = 18`,<br>
 and then `1 + 8 = 9`.

 All explaination above is on base `10`.
 However this concept also applies to all bases.
 The magic number for each base is `base - 1`.
-This is a sane weirdness.
+This is a valid weirdness.

 ```
 base 10: magic number = 10 - 1 = 9